-The Louis A. Simpson and Kimberly K. Querrey Biomedical Research Center — the largest new building solely dedicated to biomedical research at an American medical school* — officially opened June 17 at Northwestern University Feinberg School of Medicine.
+The Louis A. Simpson and Kimberly K. Querrey Biomedical Research Center officially opened June 17 at Northwestern University Feinberg School of Medicine.
+It is the largest new building solely dedicated to biomedical research at an American medical school, according to the Association of American Medical Colleges.

 Northwestern dignitaries and political leaders attended the late afternoon ribbon-cutting ceremony and reception.